 What are the advantages of a grease trap?
 A grease trap is an invaluable addition to any working kitchen.
 This is in part because there are several key financial and environmental advantages of using a grease trap in everyday kitchens.

 Grease traps prevent FOG

 A grease trap lives and works hard in your drainage system.
 It is primarily designed to be used for catching excess fats and oils and preventing them from being flushed into the main drainage system that we all share.
-This normally happens as a by product from assorted cooking and cleaning actions that you participate in.
+This normally happens as a by-product of assorted cooking and cleaning actions that you participate in.
 In this way, the big advantage of having a grease trap installed is that it prevents blockages of the main sewage lines.

-When waste water enters through the trap, any solid waste that has gone down your sink will go to the bottom of the tank as it is heavy.
-Your trap will have accumulated a reservoir of waste water which will cool any grease to room temperature causing it to solidify.
-This will cause its float to the top of the trap and allow the rest of the water to escape successfully.
-This process occurs naturally leaving just the occasional job of cleaning the grease trap out as it gets filled to capacity.
+When wastewater enters through the trap, any solid waste that has gone down your sink will go to the bottom of the tank as it is heavy.
+Your trap will have accumulated a reservoir of waste water, which will cool any grease to room temperature, causing it to solidify.
+This will cause it to float to the top of the trap and allow the rest of the water to escape successfully.
+This process occurs naturally, leaving just the occasional job of cleaning the grease trap out as it gets filled to capacity.

 Grease traps are economical

 The main economic advantage of using a grease trap is that sewers will need less maintenance and expensive repairs.
 Warm grease would cool inside the sewer system and create blockages and flooding to the surrounding areas.
 Therefore, you can save time and money by installing a grease trap as an extremely economical safety mechanism – as long as you service it properly.
 You are able to prevent the temporary closure of your business that can be caused by odours or blockages.

 There are also legal considerations here for commercial food companies.
 The costs of repairing main systems need to be avoided.
 They are not as expensive as you may think to install either, so it gives you a cost-effective long-term solution to maintaining your drainage systems.